geudde/attic-chest/pages/04.season-3/17.meeting-38/02.vox/docs.md

 For he willed that unbiased should still be their voice,
 And the fate of the clients, should rest on their choice.

-&emsp;&emsp;She ended, the Muses are instantly Friends,
+&emsp;&emsp;She ended, the Muses are instantly friends,
 And return to their studies, while Iris ascends.